scientific-python/cookie/README.md

 cookiecutter gh:scientific-python/cookie
 ```

+If you are using cookiecutter 2.2+, you will get descriptions for the options.

 #### To use (classic cruft version)

 You can also use [cruft][], which adds the ability update to cookiecutter